 More detailed information about the stakeholder consultation activities planned this initiative can be found here.

-More detailed information about all of the stakeholder consultation activities planned for this initiative can be found here.
+More detailed information about all of the stakeholder consultation activities planned for this initiative can be found in this stakeholder consultation strategy here.

 The EU Single Window environment for Customs initiative was originally part of the e-Customs Decision (Decision No 70/2008/EC) of the European Parliament and of the Council of 15 January 2008 on a paperless environment for customs and trade).